-- (1) Includes partner share of costs which are being carried by Oryx Petroleum and has been reduced by \$85.5 million to reflect amounts already recovered by Oryx Petroleum from oil sales. - (2) Payments are required to be made per sub-area.
+- (1) Includes partner share of costs which are being carried by Forza Petroleum and has been reduced by \$185.8 million to reflect amounts already recovered by Forza Petroleum from oil sales.
+The Cost Pool balance is net of a \$137 million reduction on July 1, 2020 agreed with the Ministry of Natural Resources in connection with securing its consent to the 2020 change of control. - (2) Payments are required to be made per sub-area.
 The Demir Dagh and Banan fields are located in one sub-area, the Ain Al Safra discovery is located in a second sub-area, and the Zey Gawra field is located in a third sub-area.
-The start of production bonus has been paid in respect of the Demir Dagh and Banan fields sub-area. - (3) Amount has been paid in full. - (4) Once R value is above 1 it can no longer fall below 1. - (5) Total contingency payments to be made by Oryx Petroleum to previous owners of OPHKL upon the declarations of the first two commercial discoveries by Oryx Petroleum, consisting of \$20 million on the first declared commercial discovery, the full amount of which has been paid, and \$71 million in connection with the second declared commercial discovery, \$5 million of which has been paid, each such amount subject to interest.
+The start of production bonus has been paid in respect of the Demir Dagh and Banan fields sub-area and the Zey Gawra sub-area.
+The 10 MMbbl cumulative production bonus has been settled in respect of the Demir Dagh and Banan fields sub-area. - (3) Amount has been paid in full. - (4) Once R value is above 1 it can no longer fall below 1. - (5) Total contingency payments to be made by Forza Petroleum to previous owners of OPHKL upon the declarations of the first two commercial discoveries by Forza Petroleum, consisting of \$20 million on the first declared commercial discovery, the full amount of which has been paid, and \$71 million in connection with the second declared commercial discovery, \$5 million of which has been paid, each such amount subject to interest.

-For a discussion on the contractual terms Oryx Petroleum has with its partners in respect of the Hawler license area see "License Areas - Iraq - Hawler License Area - History".
+For a discussion on the contractual terms Forza Petroleum has with its partners in respect of the Hawler license area see "Hawler License Area - History" and "Material Contracts".